Country Selector

 (doors.AInput{

-// but not more than 600 milliseconds since the first
+// but no more than 600 milliseconds after the first input.

 On: func(ctx context.Context, r doors.RequestInput) bool {